 Successful security management requires proven competencies across a range of technical disciplines including strategy, cyber security, risk and project management, leadership, regulation, communications, and reporting.
 Before 2010 in the UK, there was no independent professional qualification which was based on assessments carried out within the working environment.
 At that time there was no professional standard which had been universally recognised and which met the same levels of attainment as a doctor, nurse, chartered accountant, lawyer, chartered engineer or teacher.

-Within the Powers granted in the Royal Charter, the Worshipful Company of Security Professionals was permitted to create and maintain a Register of Chartered Practitioners in security practices, whether separately or in association with one or more other organisations, and to establish such conditions of registration as may be desirable.
+The powers granted by the Royal Charter gave the Worshipful Company of Security Professionals an obligation to create and maintain such a Register of Chartered Practitioners in security practices, and to establish such conditions for qualification and registration as may be desirable.

-For the purposes of the Register, Security means the protection, guarding or defence of persons, property (real and/or intellectual) or the Realm from threats posed by crime, terrorism, or business malpractice.
-It is the business of dealing with the risks presented by such threats and the creation of a response and/or defence to them.
-It will encompass everything that works towards the provision of protection, guarding or defence, including intelligence gathering, research and information technology.
+For the purposes of the Register, the term Security encompasses the protection, guarding or defence of people, their property (real or intellectual) and the Realm.
+That protection extends to threats posed by crime, terrorism, or business malpractice.
+It is the business of dealing with the risks presented by such threats and the creation of a response and defence to them, and it also includes everything that works towards the provision of protection, guarding or defence, including intelligence gathering, research and information technology.